diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 ia separate database.
 Now we want to improve the architecture of GitLab CI/CD product to enable further scaling.

-_Disclaimer: The following contain information related to upcoming products, features, and functionality._
+_Disclaimer: The following contains information related to upcoming products, features, and functionality._

 _It is important to note that the information presented is for informational